About our Course

 • Outstanding progression rates on to higher level courses.

-Level 2 Diploma In Performing Arts Dance
+UAL Level 2 Diploma In Performing and Production Arts (Dance)

 This course leads to...